Discover Homestay in Fulham

 Fulham is one of London’s most expensive areas to live in and is well known for its affluence and glamour.
 It’s an aesthetically pleasing neighbourhood, with big well-kept houses, tree-lined streets and some very nice cars parked around… and that’s before you even see the residents!

-It may be too pricey for you to consider living in Fulham long-term, but read on to find out more and see if it could be the right place for your host family experience in the capital.
+It may be too pricey for you to consider living long-term, but read on to find out more and see if it could be the right place for your host family experience in the capital.

 Where is Fulham located?

 Fulham sits within the London Borough of Hammersmith and Fulham in West London, just under 4 miles west of Charing Cross.
 It sits on the north bank of the River Thames and is nestled between Chelsea and Putney, close to both Sloane Square and Kensington.
 Not only is it a nice area itself, it’s surrounded by lovely neighbourhoods!